Tipping the balance of our fauna worldwide with trophy hunting and invasive species. Are we on the brink?

 Other species with similar, if not as drastic, invasive effects include zebra mussels, mongoose, and raccoons.
 King crabs are wiping out fish in certain areas, and Asian carp are threatening the Great Lakes after taking over parts of the Mississippi and its tributaries).
 In all cases, we humans brought the unbalancing newcomer to the party, most ofter for good reasons – but we did not anticipate the potential consequences.

 Until the past few decades, we allowed this kind of species importation without any oversight or restriction.
 Since the 1970s, though, we have become more aware of the destructive potential of invasive species.
 As of this writing, over 100 countries have signed biodiversity laws aimed to restore or maintain proper balance among fauna and flora species.

 Man’s Balancing Act

 Galacti gestures to all the animals in the park around us.
-As I look at each one, my mind fills with visual impressions of how that species has fared at the hand of man, the dominant form of life on the Land.
+As I look at each one, my mind fills with visual impressions of how that species has fared at the hand of humans, the dominant form of life on land.

-Man is the highest form of life on Earth, but we live alongside and share our planet with the animals and plants.
-Balance in our relationship is important for their as well as our health and well-being.
+Man is the highest form of life on Earth, but we live alongside and share our planet with animals and plants.
+Balance in our relationship is essential for their as well as our health and well-being.
 We must ask ourselves: based on the evidence scrolling through our mind’s eye, have the last 10 to 20 years been to the benefit of the animals, and even to ourselves?
-What trajectory are we following with regard to our relationship with nature and animals in particular?
+What trajectory are we following concerning our relationship with nature and animals in particular?